PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 main(; nxy=(128, 128) .- 2)
 ```

-In Chmy.jl, the grid constructor (here `UniformGrid`) always takes takes the dimensions `dims` of the global grid as input argument and returns the local `grid` object.
-For single-device architecture (no MPI) the local `grid` is equivalent to the global `grid` given that a single process performs the computations on the entire domain.
+In Chmy.jl, the grid constructor (here `UniformGrid`) always takes the dimensions `dims` of the global grid as input argument and returns the local `grid` object.
+For single-device architecture (no MPI) the local `grid` is equivalent to the global `grid` given that a single process performs the computations on the global domain.
 For distributed architecture, `dims` still takes as input the global grid dimension but returns the local portion of the grid corresponding to each MPI rank.

-Following a GPU-centric approach, we want to control the local dimension of the grid, `nxy_l` hereafter, to ensure optimal execution on a single GPU.
-We thus need to reconstruct the global grid dimension `dims_g` based on the MPI topology and the local grid dimension `dims_l`:
+Following a GPU-centric approach, we want here to control the local dimension of the grid, `nxy_l` hereafter, to ensure optimal execution on a single GPU.
+We thus need to reconstruct the global grid dimensions `dims_g` based on the MPI topology and the local grid dimensions `dims_l`:

 ```julia
 @views function main(backend=CPU(); nxy_l=(126, 126))